safiaj/shopping-spree/README.md

 Developer Goals
   -	Create a platform that allows for stock taking easily.
-  -	To provide a fun an easy user experience!
+  -	To provide a fun and easy user experience!

 # User Experience (UX)